Apurer/eev/README.md

 )

 func main() {
 	value := flag.String("value", "", "value to be encrypted")
-	keypath := flag.String("key", "", "path to private key which is to be used for dencryption of environment variable") passphrase := flag.String("passphrase", "", "passphrase by which private key is encrypted") flag.Parse()
+	keypath := flag.String("key", "", "path to private key which is to be used for encryption of value") passphrase := flag.String("passphrase", "", "passphrase by which private key is encrypted") flag.Parse()